View this document as: a single page | multiple pages.

 session

 A persistent interaction between a subscriber and an endpoint, either an RP or a CSP.
 A session begins with an authentication event and ends with a session termination event.
-A session is bound by the use of a session secret that the subscriber’s software (e.g., a browser, application, or OS) can present to the RP to prove association of the session with the authentication event.
+A session is bound by the use of a session secret that the subscriber’s software (e.g., browser, application, OS) can present to the RP to prove association of the session with the authentication event.

 session hijack attack

-An attack in which the attacker is able to insert themselves between a claimant and a verifier subsequent to a successful authentication exchange between the latter two parties.
+An attack in which the attacker is able to insert themselves between a claimant and a verifier after a successful authentication exchange between the latter two parties.
 The attacker is able to pose as a subscriber to the verifier or vice versa to control session data exchange.
 Sessions between the claimant and the RP can be similarly compromised.

 shared secret